mrmagic2020/The-Hangman-Game/README.md

 # The-Hangman-Game

  The classic Hangman game implemented in the commandline.
 Made with Xcode.
+Currently supports `macOS`.

 <pre>
  +-----+     +-----+     +-----+